 Citrix delivers optimization for desktop-based Microsoft Teams (1.2.00.31357 or higher) using Citrix Virtual Apps and Desktops and Citrix Workspace app.
 By default, we bundle all the necessary components into the Citrix Workspace app and the Virtual Delivery Agent (VDA).

-Authentication and signaling occurs natively on the Microsoft Teams-hosted app, just like the other Microsoft Teams services (for example chat or collaboration).
+Authentication and signaling occur natively on the Microsoft Teams-hosted app, just like the other Microsoft Teams services (for example chat or collaboration).
 Audio/video redirection doesn’t affect them.

 CTXMTOP is a command and control virtual channel.
-That means that media is not exchanged between the Citrix Workspace app and the VDA.
+That means that media isn’t exchanged between the Citrix Workspace app and the VDA.

 This video demo gives you an idea of how Microsoft Teams works in a Citrix virtual environment.

 Microsoft Teams installation

 We recommend installing the VDA before installing Microsoft Teams in the golden image.
 This installation order is needed for the ALLUSER=1 flag to take effect.
 If you installed Microsoft Teams in the virtual machine before installing the VDA, uninstall and reinstall Microsoft Teams.
 If you’re using App Layering, see For App Layering for more details.

 We recommend that you follow the Microsoft Teams machine-wide installation guidelines and avoid using the .exe installer that installs Microsoft Teams in

 AppData.
 Instead, install in

 C:\Program Files (x86)\Microsoft\Teams by using the ALLUSER=1 flag from the command line.